Constructing Data Sets In Exercises 25–28, construct a data set t... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with constructing a data set of size N = 6 (6 data points) such that the mean (μ) is 5 and the standard deviation (σ) is approximately 2.
+You are tasked with constructing a data set of size n = 6 (6 data points) such that the mean (x̄) is 7 and the standard deviation (s) is approximately 2.
 Recall that the mean is the average of the data points, and the standard deviation measures the spread of the data around the mean.

-Step 2: Start by using the formula for the mean: μ = (Σxᵢ) / N. Rearrange this formula to find the sum of the data points: Σxᵢ = μ × N. Substitute μ = 5 and N = 6 to calculate the total sum of the data points, which will guide the construction of the data set.
+Step 2: Use the formula for the mean to guide the construction of the data set.
+The formula for the mean is: .
+Since x̄ = 7 and n = 6, the sum of the data points must be: .
+This means the data points must add up to 42.

-Step 3: Use the formula for the standard deviation: σ = √((Σ(xᵢ - μ)²) / N).
-Rearrange this formula to express the sum of squared deviations: Σ(xᵢ - μ)² = σ² × N. Substitute σ ≈ 2 and N = 6 to calculate the total sum of squared deviations from the mean.
+Step 3: Use the formula for the standard deviation to ensure the spread of the data is approximately 2.
+The formula for the sample standard deviation is: .
+You will need to choose data points such that the squared deviations from the mean (7) sum to a value that satisfies this formula when s ≈ 2.

 Verified video answer for a similar problem: